gree/observed/README.md

 (But remember that Observed is yet a highly ambitioned and experimental framework.
 Observed's code has more space to improve than other great Ruby products.)

+Observed is (and its plugins should be) stateless.
+Specially for Observed, this means that it should work similarly when it is ran as a daemon or a _oneshot_ application like a regular cron job as states are stored somewhere outside of the application instance.

 Observed is intended to work on Ruby 1.9.3 but should work on Ruby 2.0+ too.

 ## What it is not